TheBodger/MMM-SimplePlayer/README.md

 Modern browsers incorporate various security features that wont load tracks from "unSafe" locations.
 Different browsers (inclduing Electron) have different interpretations of what is "unSafe" and so tracks in a location playable from one device/interface may be rejected in another combination.

+Some browsers will not Autoplay tracks when MM is first started.
+In this case, to play the first track, press play.
+After that, using next and back, which changes the track, tracks will start automatically

 If the tracks are on the MagicMirror server, then store them in a folder that is relative to the Main MagicMirror folder (this is the location that MagicMirror is run from).
 The default location is in a music folder within the MMM-SimplePlayer folder within the modules folder of the MagicMirror implementation.

 If using a playlist, then the tracks within the playlist shoudl either refer to the same or similar folder within the MagicMirror folder structure and/or be streamed from a web server.
 DLNA servers make a good source as they can be anywhere on your network.